rbalestr-lab/stable-ssl/README.rst

 .. code-block:: bash

-   stable-ssl -m --config-path configs/ --config-name default_config
+   stable-ssl --config-path configs/ --config-name default_config

 This command utilizes `Hydra <https://hydra.cc/>`_, making it compatible with multirun functionality and CLI overrides.
 It is important to note that the multirun flag (``-m`` or ``--multirun``) is **mandatory** when using the Slurm launcher.